facebook pixel

 6. Offer Pride Month Zoom Backgrounds

-While we don’t know exactly what Pride is going to look like in the future with many employees still working remotely amidst the ongoing pandemic, we do know that there are still plenty of ways we can show our support for our LGBTQ+ peers during Pride Month.
-We’ve created these fun Zoom backgrounds for Pride month and made them available for you to download for free so you can also show your support and #PrideInHR!
+For those who work in remote or hybrid positions, we’ve created these fun Zoom backgrounds for Pride month and made them available for you to download for free so you can also show your support and #PrideInHR!

-To download the backgrounds, just click on the image.
+To download the backgrounds, just right click and save the image.

-A super simple way to support the Pride movement would be to research local queer businesses and feature them to your organization so that your team can go out and support them!
-Houston is one of the most diverse cities in the country, so we definitely have no shortage of these businesses around us.
-Here are some to check out!
+A super simple way to support the Pride movement would be to research local queer businesses and feature them in your organization so that your team can go out and support them!
+GoCo's hometown is Houston, which is known as one of the most diverse cities in the country, so we definitely have no shortage of these businesses around us.
+If you are in the Houston area, here are some to check out!

-7. Host a Lunch and Learn On Queer History and Importance
+8. Host a Lunch and Learn on Queer History and Importance

-A great way to celebrate while spreading knowledge about what Pride is all about would be to buy your team lunch and host a session to educate about the history of the LGBTQIA+ community!
-Send everyone an UberEats voucher and set up a date and time.
-If you have any team members within the community who feel comfortable taking the lead with this endeavor, that would probably be the most impactful way to go.
+A great way to celebrate while spreading knowledge about what Pride is all about would be to buy your team lunch and host a session to educate about the history of the LGBTQIA+ community.
 This doesn’t have to feel like a high school history class – it can be a great opportunity for open discussion and support!
 Too many queer people are judged, attacked, and even killed due to lack of education, understanding, and exposure.
 This suggestion is a step in the direction of fighting back while boosting those around us – knowledge is power.

 As much as we talk about supporting Pride and how true our allyship is, it’s time to put our money where our mouths are.
 This Pride, go beyond just voicing your support for the community and donate to organizations that are in need of money, volunteers, and resources.
-Here are some Houston-based organizations to take a look at!
+Here are some national organizations that you can support; be sure to also do research into local organizations and chapters in order to help out your community directly!

 Drag is a well-known and highly celebrated part of queer culture.
-Exposure from things like the hit show, RuPaul’s Drag Race, have popularized Drag and assimilated it more into mainstream culture.
+Exposure from sources like the hit show RuPaul’s Drag Race has popularized Drag and assimilated it more into mainstream culture.
 The whole point of it is to celebrate individuality and expression, so consider bringing it into your company’s Pride celebration!
-Drag shows are a ton of fun, but in the age of COVID, a lot of them have moved online and taken on other forms, such as virtual Drag bingo!
+Drag shows and Drag brunches are a ton of fun, and the pandemic brought about lots of virtual options as well, such as virtual Drag bingo!

 Check out Drag Queen Entertainment for corporate events!